aeimer/docker-mailhog-secure/README.md

 `docker run -td -e 'MH_USER=myuser' -e 'MH_PWD=mypw' -p 25:1025 -p 8025:8025 aeimer/mailhog-secure`

 The default credentials are `mhog` => `mhog123`, change them with the environment-variables `MH_USER` and `MH_PWD`.

+## Update
+I currently updated this image to use mailhog/mailhog as the base image, so I can activate automated rebuilds.